gxcuit/FATE/doc/develop/develop_guide.md

 defined component.
 For guide on Pipeline usage, please refer to [fate_client/pipeline](../api/fate_client/pipeline.md).

+### Step 7.
+Restart Fate-Flow server(if necessary)

+Once developed a new algorithm component, the fate-flow server needs to be restarted.
+Otherwise, it will get an error when submitting the job.
+Note: fate-flow supports debug mode since V1.7.
+If the fate-flow runs in the debug mode, this step can be omitted.
+Executing `python fate_flow_server.py --debug` can enable the debug mode.

 ## Start a modeling task

 After finished developing, here is a simple example for starting a